ironhack-labs/data-labs/module-2/lab-tableau-data-visualization/README.md

     - Next, we will need to drag and drop the Opponent field into the Details box of the Marks section.
 This will expand the box and whiskers in the visualization, allowing us to see how the averages vary based on the opposing team instead of just the overall average.
 11. Let's combine some of the visualizations we have created into a dashboard.
     - Create a dashboard by going to *Dashboard > New Dashboard*.
-    - Add the win/loss results by game location visualization to the dashboard by dragging and dropping it.
+    - Add 2-3 visualizations you created to the dashboard by dragging and dropping each sheet to the dashboard.
-    - Add the points scored vs. points allowed scatter plot visualization to the dashboard as well (right next to it).
+    - If your dashboard is too small, you can change its size by selecting the *Size* dropdown from *Fixed Size* to *Automatic*.
+Tableau will then automatically resize the visualizations to the screen.
-    - Underneath the previous two visualizations, add the win/loss pie charts by team and year visualization.
+    - In *Automatic* size, you can also adjust the height of each visualization charts being displayed to achieve the optimal visual effect.
     - Add a title to the dashboard by checking the *Show dashboard title* checkbox at the lower left of the screen.
 Edit the dashboard title to be *NFL Team Performance Dashboard*.
-11. Save your work to Tableau Public, ensure that your workbook is viewable, and copy the URL for the workbook into the deliverables file for this lab.
+12. Save your work to Tableau Public, ensure that your workbook is viewable, and copy the URL for the workbook into the deliverables file for this lab.

 ## Deliverables